How to Cure Olives with Lye

 - Use clean, fresh, mature green olives.

 - Drain the olives and soak for 12 more hours in a fresh lye solution.
-Drain and rinse.
+(1 tablespoon lye, per quart water) Drain and rinse.
 Cut into the largest olive to see if the lye has reached the pit, and if so, the lye cure is complete.
-If one more bath is needed, soak in a fresh lye solution for 12 more hours; then drain and rinse with cold water.
+If one more lye bath is needed, drain, soak in a another fresh lye solution for 12 more hours; then drain and rinse with cold water.

-- Soak the olives in fresh, cold water, changing the water three (or more) times a day for the 4 days.
+- Soak the olives in fresh, cold water, changing the water three (or more) times a day for the next 4 days.
 At the end of 4 days, taste an olive to make sure that there is no trace of lye flavor remaining.

 - Then soak the olives in a salt brine solution mixed at the ratio of 6 tablespoons salt to 1-gallon water, for 3 days.
-Add feel free to add a spring of rosemary, lemon zest and a garlic clove if you like.
+Feel free to add a sprig of rosemary, lemon zest and a garlic clove if you like.

-- The olives are now ready to eat.
+- The olives are now ready to eat,but continiue soting in the brine, they will get better as they sit.

-- Store the rest in the salt brine in a cool, dark place, preferably the refrigerator and use within two months.
+- Store in a cool, dark place, preferably the refrigerator and use within two months.

-WARNING: Lye can cause serious burns.
+WARNING: Lye can cause burns.
 Keep lemon or vinegar handy to neutralize any lye that splashes onto the skin.
 If lye gets into your eyes, bathe them in running water and call your doctor.

 - Serving Size: 1/2 cup